I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Check out these two headlines:

 See the difference?
-In the second headline, I’ve used unusual verbs and adjectives to create excitement and describe why the visitor will benefit from signing up.
+In the second headline, we’ve used unusual verbs and adjectives to create excitement and describe why the visitor will benefit from signing up.

 Brush up on copywriting tips and best practices if you want your exit intent popups to convert visitors.
-As I said, words matter, and you want your visitors to feel compelled to act.
+As we said, words matter, and you want your visitors to feel compelled to act.

 Persuasion is the name of the game.
 You have to paint an irresistible picture for your audience so they won’t want to click away.

-Let’s look at a couple of examples.
+Let’s look at a couple of exit popup examples.
 Here’s a bland, fairly generic exit intent popup.

-I’m going to change up a thing using only my best copywriting tricks.
+We’re going to change something up using only our best copywriting tricks.
 Let’s see how it transforms the exit intent.

 Which one is more enticing?

-I didn’t add an image, change the colors, or adjust the fonts.
-I changed only the copy.
+We didn’t add an image, change the colors, or adjust the fonts.
+We changed only the copy.

-Using the example above, I could improve it even further by focusing on the call to action.
+Using the exit popup example above, we could improve it even further by focusing on the call to action.
 That’s the orange button people will click to sign up.

 The call-to-action phrases you choose can have a huge impact on conversions.
 A bland or irrelevant CTA will just irritate your visitors.